Olisun/Train-Schedules/brainstorm.md

 ## Bugs
   1. table info not appending back to the DOM.
 Error message says frequency var not defind.
   2. Current time not showing up in the div set up for it.
+  3. (Bonus Goal): trying to get Minutes Away column dynamic.
+Not working so far.